General Questions

 What are the travel dates?

-Unless you have made special arrangements with the GPTC staff, travel days will be May 23 (arrival) and May 31 (depature).
+Unless you have made special arrangements with the GPTC staff, travel days will be May 23 (arrival) and May 31 (departure).
 Playwrights, please only accept our invitation if you can make a firm commitment to attend the entire week.

 Who coordinates my travel to Omaha?

-If you are a Playwright, Guest Artist or Design Wing participant, you will receive email instructions shortly after your selection about how to book your flight through GPTC’s travel agency.
+If you are a Playwright, Guest Artist, or Design Wing participant, you will receive email instructions shortly after your selection about how to book your flight through GPTC’s travel agency.
 GPTC will cover travel expenses.

 Where do I stay when in Omaha?